 2124 Reporting of Results.

+(It is confusing to have two subsets that are lettered a, b, c, etc. I would recommend creating 2124.1 and 2124.2 so that each lettered subset can be referenced underneath.
+Otherwise, it will be hard to properly cite the rule.)

 As required in 16 V.S.A.
 165(a)(2), each school shall report student and system performance results to the community at least annually in a format selected by the school board.
 The report shall at minimum include those elements listed in 16 V.S.A.
 165a(2) (A-K).

+Section 2124.1 Minimum Reporting Requirements

 Each SU/SD shall report student and system performance results to the community at least annually in formats selected by the school board.
 SU/SDs shall at minimum report on indicators provided by the Vermont Agency of Education, those identified in 16 V.S.A. § 165(a), and other locally determined indicators, including, but not be limited to, indicators that describe students’:

 Academic performance using data from the most recent state and local assessments and other information related to student academic performance that describe student progress toward meeting academic standards;